rjrest/comp-clustering/README.md

 ### data_cleaner()
 - reads csvs and encodes feature names
-- enforces data types: converts int to float, boolean to binary, times as strings to datetime64
+- enforces data types: converts boolean to binary 0/1, timestamps as strings to datetime64
 - drops unnecessary features
 - **Output :** clean and coded *filename*.csv in /data/cleaned/

 ### feature_engineer()
-- creates 20-45 derived measurements from tables of cleaned data
+- creates 80 derived measurements from tables of cleaned data
+- assembles outputs: JOIN tables on Id
-- **Output :** *filename*_measure.csv with calculated measurements indexed by Id in /data/cleaned/
+- **Output :** M*xx*.csv with engineered features, indexed by Id in /data/cleaned/
+- **Output :** /data/cleaned/Final.csv containing all calculated features

 ### feature_visualizer()
 - **Output :** histogram plots to /data/vis/

-### data_normalizer()
-- **Output :** *filename_measure*_norm.csv for measurements csvs in /data/cleaned/

 ### run_cluster()
-- assembles outputs: JOIN tables on Id to each *filename_measure*_norm.csv
+- assesses whether to fill NaN or drop rows
+- scales each feature to mean 0, std 1 in (-1, 1)
 - performs KMeans clustering
+- evaluates iteratively for value of k to maximize Silhouette score
+- **Output :**